-Do you find yourself becoming increasingly irritated by certain friends nowadays?
-Little niggles and jibes you would once have let slide – and quite possibly not even have registered – suddenly seem like the most insensitive personal insult.
+Have you found yourself falling out with even your oldest friends, or find yourself becoming increasingly irritated by certain friends?
+Little niggles and jibes you would once have let slide – and quite possibly not even have registered – suddenly seem like the most insensitive personal insult and could well be turning you into a 'grumpy old woman'.

 The simplest social arrangement turns into an organisational nightmare, with everyone else making suggestions and demands that somehow seem totally unreasonable – to the extent that you convince yourself it's probably not worth bothering.
 And when you do finally manage to get together, you come away feeling overlooked or misunderstood instead of happy and reinvigorated.